 Lewis Gibert is back in the director's chair for his second of three Bond films.
 Gilbert had a penchant for spectacles; everything about his Bond films is larger than life.
-The cinematography in You Only Live Twice, The Spy Who Loved Me, and Moonraker is breathtaking.
+The cinematography in You Only Live Twice, The Spy Who Loved Me and Moonraker is breathtaking.

 She handles scenes well for an unseasoned actress — especially when Anya confronts Bond over the death of her former lover.
 As Max Kalba observed, you will find her figure hard to match.

-He sits behind a control panel pressing buttons to bump people off his payroll — even those who were loyal to him and probably didn't deserve it.
-The webbed hands are a marvellous touch, making the audience believe that he was always destined to be obsessed with the ocean, having been born with this deformity.
+He sits behind a control panel gleefully, pressing buttons to bump people off his payroll.
+He even kills those loyal to him and probably didn't deserve it.
+The webbed hands are a marvellous touch.
+They make the audience believe he was always destined to be obsessed with the ocean, having been born with this deformity.
 Shane Rimmer makes his third appearance in the series and is fantastic as Captain Wayne Carter.

-Marvin Hamlisch fills in for John Barry for the score and composed a memorable theme song.
-He somehow escaped a lawsuit from Barry, Maurice, and Robyn for his rehash of You Should Be Dancing for Bond '77.
+Marvin Hamlisch filled in for John Barry for the score and composed a memorable theme song.
+He somehow escaped a lawsuit from Barry, Maurice and Robyn for his rehash of You Should Be Dancing for Bond '77.
 The soundtrack album misses several of Hamlisch's tracks and doesn't do his work justice.

-Roger gets tough in this film too.
+Roger gets tough in this film, too.
 Bond kills a woman and Stromberg in cold blood.
 He pummels a few superfluous bullets into Stromberg's body as he convulses into his plate of lettuce.
 While some Bond films have gone too far with attempts at humour, this entry to the Bond canon got the balance spot on.